cengisan/Binance-Automation-Test-with-Selenium-in-Python/README.md

-Please download chromedriver.exe.
+Please download chromedriver.exe(32-bit).
 Unless you download this exe file, python file does not work.